keboola/connection-docs/components/extractors/communication/ms-outlook/index.md

 Microsoft Outlook extractor for Office 365

+This extractor is based on IMAP.
+It allows you to download emails and their attachments from Office 365 accounts.

 ## Authorization
 [Create a new configuration](/components/#creating-component-configuration) of the **MS Outlook** extractor.
 Then click **Authorize Account** to [authorize the configuration](/components/#authorization).